How Does Better UX Design Benefit Your Website?

 No matter how great something looks, if it does not work as intended it is not very usable, is it?
 Unfortunately, in today’s world, we have become overly focused on cool gadgets, not all of which actually provide a great user experience.
 And for gadgets that may be acceptable.

 But when it comes to the online portal of your business or product brand failures in user-experience design quickly go from being simply annoying to costing you online engagement and conversions, and potentially your business.
 So today I want to give you the UX design basics you need to understand and show you how to apply these essentials of user-experience design.

 The Connection Between Usability and UX

 In a recent post, I discussed how usability relates to having a user-friendly website.
 To refresh your memory, web design usability refers to how easy it is for visitors to interact with your website.
 User-experience, or UX for short, is how visitors feel about interacting with your website.
 Usability is about functionality, and UX is about the experience.

 While the two are not the same, they are closely related.
-In most cases, bad usability leads to poor user experience.
+In most cases, bad usability leads to a poor user experience.
 User-experience design is simply combining usability design and web design to create an online presence that looks and functions well across all devices and screen sizes.

 What is User-Experience?

 What exactly does user-experience mean?
 It is literally how website visitors feel and react when they interact with a digital product, such as a website or mobile app.
 Great UX is when using a website intuitively makes sense to the user.